-Web Hosting is the service that keeps your blog accessible for everyone.
-It stores all the files, images and content that your blog has and displays it to the visitors.
+Web Hosting is the service that keeps your website accessible for everyone.
+It stores all the files, images and content that your site has and displays it to the visitors.

-If you don’t have a web host, you won’t be able to set up a blog for others to see nor will you be able to use your own domain name.
+If you don’t have a web host, you won’t be able to set up a website for others to see nor will you be able to use your own domain name.

 There are Good and Bad Hosts

-Choosing your host is one of the most important aspect of creating your blog.
+Choosing your host is one of the most important aspect of creating your website.